Info2win/LeetCodeSolutions/README.md

 - Approach 2

     - Solved by first sorting the strings then checking the first string
     - Memory Usage: 9.0 MB
     - 12 lines

+## Q9 isPalindrome

+- Approach 1
+    - Solved by first converting int to string with to_string(x) then making a mirror of a string with reverse(mirror.begin(),mirror.end()) then comparing original string to it's mirror
+    - Memory Usage: 5.9 MB
+    - 9 lines